-The intermediate parent company of GlobalCapital Life Insurance is GlobalCapital Plc, a listed entity on the Malta Stock Exchange.
+The parent company of LifeStar Insurance is LifeStar Holdings Plc, a listed entity on the Malta Stock Exchange.
 Being a public entity leads to creation of additional financing sources, enhanced visibility and credibility of the business and provides the resources for the business as it needs to grow.
 Being listed significantly increases the Company's profile.
 It highlights the Company's ambitions, organisational structure and financial strength as part of meeting the required quality standards and transparency objectives.
 The benefits of better visibility and reputation is often quoted by issuers as an important impact towards its network of suppliers and providers, and is also used to expand business activities with existing clients and new prospects.

-- Dependence on a particular investor base, investors or other members of the group Investar plc is GlobalCapital Plc's single largest shareholder, which in its capacity remains committed to support the financial needs of the life company. - Impact of other undertakings seeking to raise own funds at the same time (at solo and parent level)
+Dependence on a particular investor base, investors or other members of the group Investar plc is LifeStar Holdings Plc's single largest shareholder, which in its capacity remains committed to support the financial needs of the life company.

+Impact of other undertakings seeking to raise own funds at the same time (at solo and parent level)

-On 12 April 2019, the directors of GlobalCapital Financial Management ('GCFM'), a fellow subsidiary, resolved to increase the issued share capital of GCFM through the capitalisation of an amount due to the intermediate parent company.
+On 12 April 2019, the directors of GlobalCapital Financial Management ('GCFM'), a fellow subsidiary, resolved to increase the issued share capital of GCFM through the capitalisation of an amount due to the parent company.
 This capitalisation will contribute to the maintenance of own funds balance at the level which should be equal to or in excess of its capital resources requirement.
 All other undertakings forming part of the Group are adequately capitalised and based on the projected horizon, the need is not foreseen to raise capital to sustain the intended growth plans.

-- Ability to raise own funds of an appropriate quality and in an appropriate timescale The Company remains adequately capitalised over the projected horizon. - The Group may also consider the following options to raise own funds which may be used to fund capital requirements of the life company:

-- Disposal of group property assets owned by the intermediate parent - Issuance of different classes of new Ordinary Shares - Issuance of new plain vanilla bonds - Issuance of bond with a convertibility option into ordinary shares - Issuance of redeemable preference shares with convertibility options - Shareholder loans
+- Ability to raise own funds of an appropriate quality and in an appropriate timescale - The Company remains adequately capitalised over the projected horizon. - The Group may also consider the following options to raise own funds which may be used to fund capital requirements of the life company: - Disposal of group property assets owned by the parent - Issuance of different classes of new Ordinary Shares - Issuance of a subordinated bond with a fixed coupon and classified as tier 2 capital - Issuance of new plain vanilla bonds - Issuance of bond with a convertibility option into ordinary shares - Issuance of redeemable preference shares with convertibility options - Shareholder loans

-E.2 Solvency Capital Requirement and Minimum Capital Requirement
+E.2 E.2 Solvency Capital Requirement and Minimum Capital Requirement